 - an archive of photographs and oral histories

 - a study pack for schools

 - Were you living in the Brick Lane area during the late 1970s?

 - Do you remember the anti-racist protests galvanised by the murder of Altab Ali?

 - Were you involved in the protests, either as an activist or witness?

-The Health Tree project offers a varied programme of activities to help alleviate isolation, loneliness, depression, mental health issues, and the effects of Covid, with a wider aim of increasing access to ‘social prescribing’ in Tower Hamlets.
+The Health Tree project offers a holistic programme of activities to help promote wellbeing and alleviate isolation, loneliness, depression, mental health issues, and the effects of Covid, with a wider aim of increasing access to ‘social prescribing’ in Tower Hamlets.

 Social prescribing is a rapidly expanding field whereby the NHS and GPs can prescribe non-medical support as a way of improving a patient’s chances of recovering from their illness.
 This can range from gardening to meditation and will typically be offered by local community partners.

-The Health Tree activities include meditation, movement, diet workshops, yoga, acupuncture, meditation, woodwork, local heritage workshop, dance, theatre production, language courses and even legal services.
+The Health Tree activities include meditation, movement, nutrition workshops, yoga, acupuncture, massage, woodwork, local heritage workshop, dance, theatre production, language courses and even legal services.
 There will also be a regular Covid Café that will offer support to local people who have been affected by Covid-19 and are suffering from Long Covid, loss or anxiety.

 As well as these activities, there will a series of talks, discussions and networking opportunities that will build links between social prescribers and local community groups with the aim of increasing the number of social prescribing referrals within the borough.